sudiptodip15/PPM/README.md

 ## Robustness

-Apart from the community detection in friendship-foe networks, our algorithm also incorporates robustness, where outlier nodes with random connections can be detection and eliminated in subsequent iterations.
-The robust algorithm is motivated from robust regression where there is a significant fraction of outliers  (<= 0.4).
+Apart from the community detection in friendship-foe networks, our algorithm also incorporates robustness, where outlier nodes with random connections can be detected and eliminated in subsequent iterations.
+The robust algorithm is motivated from robust regression where there is a significant fraction of outliers (<= 0.4), yet theoretical guarantees exist for identifying the right set of points.

 ## Installation